gwygonik/WygoniumModules/README.md

 [**ORBsq VI**](https://github.com/gwygonik/WygoniumModules/tree/main/ORBsqVi) - Deterministic algorithmic sequencer

-More information on Wygonium canbe found at [the Wygonium Info mini-site](https://gwygonik.github.io/Wygonium-Info/)
+More information on Wygonium can be found at [the Wygonium Info mini-site](https://gwygonik.github.io/Wygonium-Info/)